GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/03-project-factory/prod/README.md

 # Project factory

 The Project Factory (or PF) builds on top of your foundations to create and set up projects (and related resources) to be used for your workloads.
-It is organized in folders representing environments (e.g. "dev", "prod"), each implemented by a stand-alone terraform [resource factory](https://medium.com/google-cloud/resource-factories-a-descriptive-approach-to-terraform-581b3ebb59c).
+It is organized in folders representing environments (e.g., "dev", "prod"), each implemented by a stand-alone terraform [resource factory](https://medium.com/google-cloud/resource-factories-a-descriptive-approach-to-terraform-581b3ebb59c).

 ## Design overview and choices